-But basketball also includes detailed statistical categories other than the points a team compile when they successfully put the ball into the hoop.
-If you are tasked to be a scorekeeper, you also have to tally rebounds, assists, steals, blocks, turnovers and other important numbers essential in the rules of basketball.
+But basketball also includes detailed statistical categories other than the points a team compiles when they successfully put the ball into the hoop.
+If you are tasked to be a scorekeeper, you also have to tally rebounds, assists, steals, blocks, turnovers, and other important numbers essential to the rules of basketball.

 Another important non-statistical category in basketball stat sheets is marking the change of possessions.
 This occurs in jump-ball situations, but there is a big difference between amateur and professional leagues.
 In amateur leagues, teams only jump for the ball at the start of the game and to begin an overtime period.